Tim Ocel

 Director, King Lear

-A position as Associate Artistic Director of the Sacramento Theatre Company took him to California in 1991, where he eventually served as Interim Artistic Director of the 1995-1996 season before moving to St. Louis to resume freelancing as a director and reside with his future husband, Peter Shank, a prominent local artist and arts activist.
+A position as Associate Artistic Director of the Sacramento Theatre Company took him to California in 1991, where he eventually served as Interim Artistic Director of the 1995-1996 season before moving to St. Louis to freelance as a director and reside with his future husband, Peter Shank, a prominent local artist and arts activist.

-Tim’s theater work, which places an emphasis on classic texts, associates him most significantly with American Players Theatre (A View from the Bridge, The Book of Will, The Merry Wives of Windsor, The Two Gentlemen of Verona, The Taming of the Shrew, As You Like It, Stones in His Pockets, An Improbable Fiction, Exit the King); Geva Theatre Center in Rochester, NY (The Whipping Man, Brighton Beach Memoirs, Biloxi Blues, Broadway Bound, Evie’s Waltz, The Illusion, Twelve Angry Men, A Christmas Carol, Ghosts, My Fair Lady, The Two Gentlemen of Verona, Dial M for Murder, The Smell of the Kill, Sherlock Holmes: The Final Adventure); Indiana Repertory Theatre (Every Brilliant Thing, The Whipping Man, Nobody Don’t Like Yogi, Romeo and Juliet, Death of a Salesman, Art, The Lion in Winter, I Do!
+Tim’s theater work, which places an emphasis on classic texts, associates him most significantly with American Players Theatre (A View from the Bridge, Stones in His Pockets, Our Town, The Book of Will, The Merry Wives of Windsor, The Two Gentlemen of Verona, The Taming of the Shrew, As You Like It, An Improbable Fiction, Exit the King); Geva Theatre Center in Rochester, NY (The Whipping Man, Brighton Beach Memoirs, Biloxi Blues, Broadway Bound, Evie’s Waltz, The Illusion, Twelve Angry Men, A Christmas Carol, Ghosts, My Fair Lady, The Two Gentlemen of Verona, Dial M for Murder, The Smell of the Kill, Sherlock Holmes: The Final Adventure); Indiana Repertory Theatre (Every Brilliant Thing, The Whipping Man, Nobody Don’t Like Yogi, Romeo and Juliet, Death of a Salesman, Art, The Lion in Winter, I Do!
 I Do!); Shakespeare Santa Cruz (All’s Well That End’s Well, Twelfth Night, A Midsummer Night’s Dream, As You Like It, The Two Gentlemen of Verona, The Taming of the Shrew, The Winter’s Tale); Theatre Emory in Atlanta (The Greek Project: Agamemnon/Electra, Bertolt Brecht’s Edward II, The Good Person of Setzuan, A Brecht Cabaret/Mahagonny Songspiel, G. B. Shaw’s Back to Methuselah); Georgia Shakespeare Festival (King Lear, Measure for Measure, The Two Gentlemen of Verona, and Richard II); and Sacramento Theatre Company (Much Ado About Nothing, Measure for Measure, Machiavelli’s The Mandrake, A Christmas Carol, The Grapes of Wrath, Lanford Wilson’s Fifth of July, A Raisin in the Sun, The Good Person of Setzuan, Sophocles’ Electra, A View from the Bridge, The Glass Menagerie, Picnic, Someone Who’ll Watch Over Me, Agatha Christie’s The Mousetrap).

 Mr. Ocel’s directing credentials in the world of opera include Opera Theatre of St. Louis (Carmen, La Boheme, Haydn’s Armida, and the 1998 American premiere of Alexander Goehr’s Arianna); Lyric Opera of Kansas City (Billy Budd, The Elixir of Love, Salome, Verdi’s Macbeth, Un Ballo in Maschera, Madama Butterfly); Boston Lyric Opera (La Boheme, Tosca, Candide); Opera Pacific (The Marriage of Figaro); Tulsa Opera (The Marriage of Figaro); Union Avenue Opera (Doubt, Albert Herring, Dead Man Walking, La Traviata, Rigoletto, Pique Dame, Amahl and the Night Visitors); Des Moines Metro Opera (Don Giovanni); and Michigan Opera Theater (Lucia di Lammermoor).